 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for breakfast recipes for one or two?
-Try pancakes, waffle, breakfast casserole, or morning glory muffins—all perfectly portioned for smaller servings.
+Looking for other breakfast recipes for one?
+Try pancakes for one, a breakfast bagel, a single serve waffle, mini breakfast casserole, or morning glory muffins.

 Ingredients